eclipse-glsp/glsp-website-source/content/documentation/clientLayouting/content.md

 </br>

-On the client side, configure the `"comp:structure"` compartment as `configureModelElement(context, 'struct', SCompartment, StructureCompartmentView)`.
+On the client side, configure the `"comp:structure"` compartment as `configureModelElement(context, 'struct', GCompartment, StructureCompartmentView)`.

 The resulting compartment element positions its child at the desired position.
 The compartment defines its preferred size, which is used if the children do not enlarge the container.
 If the preferred size is omitted, the container's size depends on its children.